-CAOT 47 Applied Office Practice

-Prerequisite: CAOT 1 with a satisfactory grade or equivalent and second semester standing.
+Students develop knowledge of automated office skills and develop attitudes for success on the job.
+CAOT 47 Applied Office Practice 2 UNITS LABORATORY 5 HOURS Prerequisite: CAOT 1 with a satisfactory grade or equivalent and second semester standing.
 The Student will learn practical experience in working in an office on campus and lectures relating to office behavior, productivity, motivation, and interpersonal skills.

-CAOT 48 Customer Service

-This course is designed to raise awareness, prompt thinking, give step-by-step suggestions for improvement, and provide information on how an organization can deliver service excellence.
+CAOT 48 Customer Service 3 UNITS (CSU) LECTURE 3 HOURS This course is designed to raise awareness, prompt thinking, give step-by-step suggestions for improvement, and provide information on how an organization can deliver service excellence.
 The information is beneficial whether one is new to dealing with others in a business setting or is more experienced with internal customers (e.g., coworkers or other employees) and external customers (e.g., consumers, vendors, or other end users of products).
 Emphasis is placed on communication, diversity, technology, time management, stress management, and customer retention.
+CAOT 64 Computer Applications and Office Technologies Laboratory 1 UNIT (CSU) LABORATORY 2 HOURS Co-requisite: CAOT 1.